 For Casual Workers, no “mutuality of obligation” should be established in relation to the work they are asked to do (no mutuality of obligation exists if, after the initial offer, the University is not obliged to offer further work and the worker is not obliged to accept any work offered).
 This will ensure that no employment relationship exists between the University and the worker.
 However, where a worker regularly works for the University on new or “rolling contracts”, an employment relationship can become established.
 No appointment letters should be issued without prior consultation with Human Resources.

-The maximum period of engagement of a full-time casual worker is 12 weeks.
+Full-time casual workers The maximum period of engagement of a full-time casual worker is 12 weeks.
 If it is anticipated that the engagement will be longer from the outset, or if there is a decision to extend beyond 12 weeks, then the post must go through the standard recruitment authorisation process and the post must be advertised.
-Please discuss this, and the potential for an alternative type of contract, with your HR Advisor.
+Please discuss this, and the potential for an alternative type of contract, with your HR Business Partner.

 No casual worker, whether full time or part-time can work for more than 12 consecutive weeks.
 So, even when the period of engagement for a part-time worker is in excess of this, there must always be a break, of at least 7 days in which they do no work and no payment is made, at least every twelve weeks.
 See the notes accompanying Form CWB for examples.